biocore/qiime/doc/doc_analysis_parameters.rst

 	-s SIMILARITY, `-`-similarity=SIMILARITY [Default: 0.97]

 		This is the sequence similarity threshold for picking otus.
-This option only works with cdhit, blast and mothur methods.
+This option only works with cdhit, uclust, blast and mothur methods.

 	-e MAX_E_VALUE, `-`-max_e_value=MAX_E_VALUE [Default: 1e-10]

 		This is the maximum E-value allowed, when clustering using the "-m blast" option.
 This option only works with the blast method.

+	-q `-`trie_reverse_seqs [Default: False]

+		When enabled, will reverse the sequences so that the trie OTU picker will use the suffix sequence for collapsing trees.

 	-n PREFIX_PREFILTER_LENGTH, `-`-prefix_prefilter_length=PREFIX_PREFILTER_LENGTH [Default: none]